 9. Costa Rica

 As noted, Costa Rica is a beloved tropical getaway and is well known to many eco-tourists.
 With lush rainforests, national parks, and nature reserves, it’s a pillar of sustainable development within the international community.
 The country is on the forefront of eco-friendliness with its national rating system that grades lodgings on their environmental conscientiousness.

 The country is full of eco-lodges that are both swanky and humble, featuring such amenities as organic, farm-to-table dining, naturally-heated rock pools for bathing, and tours that are guided by experts in sustainable tourism, just to name a few.
 It’s a beautiful spot with a well-developed sustainable tourism industry and ecotourism infrastructure to ensure that your next trip there has a tiny impact on the country’s stunning biodiversity and natural beauty.
 The most popular time to visit Costa Rica (which is also the busiest and most expensive time) is during the country's dry season, between December and April.

 Related Links (from Eagle Creek blog):

-Shannon O'Donnell is a long-term traveler and advocate for slow travel that supports grassroots tourism.
+Shannon O'Donnell is a long-term traveler, a seasoned expat, and an advocate for slow travel that supports grassroots tourism.
 Named National Geographic’s Traveler of the Year for her work in responsible tourism, she is an acclaimed speaker and voice for the benefits of world travel.